lukaszkorecki/omega-red/README.md

 - Hiccup-style command API
 - Full Redis protocols support and connection pooling backed by Jedis
-- built-in Component suport (but optional)
+- built-in Component suport (but optional, see section below)
 - automatic key prefixing for shared Redis instances
 - transparent serialization/deserialization of Clojure data structures via Transit

+### Non Goals

+- no support for worker queue or pub/sub abstraction
+- no implementation of Redis commands as functions
+- no locking or other complex operations

 > [!NOTE]
 > This repo takes over from the original [omega-red](https://github.com/nomnom-insights/nomnom.omega-red) since it received no updates for a long time.